Singapore to New York · the longest flight

 Takeoff is around midnight Singapore.
 Eighteen hours later you land in Newark evening, the same calendar day on the airport clock but a body that thinks it’s nearly the next afternoon at home.
 Most travelers try to split sleep across two short blocks and arrive groggy for two days.
 There’s a cleaner way through.

-What Steadway does for your SIN to EWR or JFK
+What Steadway does for your Singapore to New York flight.

-Steadway uses the front-loaded sleep doctrine on the Singapore to New York flight.
-A single seven-hour sleep block right after takeoff.
-Skip the first meal.
-After waking, you live the destination day on the plane: eat both meals you skipped, walk every two hours, watch films.
-The path covers the days before, the eighteen hours in the air, and your first evening in New York.
-Drawn from traveler craft and peer-reviewed sleep and circadian research.
+Steadway knows your exact takeoff on the Singapore to New York flight.
+We know when the cabin lights dim, when the meal arrives, and what time you land.
+The path covers the day before, the eighteen hours in the air, and your first evening in New York.
+Drawn from traveler craft and peer-reviewed sleep science.

 One step from the path